 - The use of Ethical guidelines and Codes of conduct.

 The course contains brief introductions of ethical theory and explanations of practical ethical tools, with a focus on applying these theories and tools in actual cases.
 In this way the participants will get hands-on experience of how to apply the theory to their own work and life.

-This course will be provided on location in Utrecht.
-If this appears impossible, and only then, it will be provided online.
+This course will only be provided on location in Utrecht.

 - Dr. ir.
 Marlies van Steenbergen

 Students or practitioners who are involved or interested in digitalisation and want to learn more about the impact of digitalisation on human values and how to take this into account during design and implementation of digital solutions.